ericrenone/The-Dirac-Boundary-Programme/README.md

 The Maxwell field A^μ(x) is sourced by the fermion bilinear current j^μ = ψ̄γ^μψ in every quantum-field-theoretic construction.
 The de Broglie–Jordan programme (1932–1937) identifies this structural fact with a specific proposal: the photon is the col(∂̸) projection of a chiral neutrino-antineutrino bilinear, where the neutrino fields are the ker(∂̸) substrate.
 Pryce (1938) proved that this composite cannot satisfy exact Bose–Einstein commutation relations; Berezinskii (1966) refined this into five mutually incompatible assumptions (locality, exact Bose statistics, neutrality, Lorentz invariance, transverse polarization) whose conjunction is algebraically unrealizable.

-The ERIE-LIGHT re-reading: Pryce's obstruction is the algebraic non-solvability of the composite chirality boundary — the Dirac Boundary Programme's instantiation of the Atiyah-Singer index obstruction on M₄ — rather than a refutation of the bilinear identification.
+The ERIE-LIGHT re-reading: Pryce's obstruction is the algebraic non-solvability of the composite chirality boundary rather than a refutation of the bilinear identification.
 The structural identification (photon = col(∂̸) of chiral fermion bilinear) is correct and universal across all gauge bosons.
-The literal identification (photon = bound neutrino-antineutrino state) is the Pryce-obstructed position: algebraically non-solvable under exact Bose statistics, in exactly the same way that a topological cycle on M_R is non-contractible.
 The obstruction is the structure, not the failure.

 ### II.2 The Four Physical Manifestations

 **The Majorana Degeneracy (d=0 degeneration):** The Majorana condition ψ = ψ^c identifies the particle and antiparticle sectors.
 In the col(∂̸)/ker(∂̸) language: the col(∂̸) and ker(∂̸) of the chirality boundary are identified by the boundary itself.
-This is the d=0 degeneration of the helicity partition — the limit in which the curve of distinct sectors collapses to a single fixed-point structure, algebraically analogous to the self-adjoint fixed-point of the chirality operator γ₅.
 Experimentally tested by neutrinoless double beta decay (0νββ): the LEGEND-200 experiment is currently operating with half-life sensitivity approaching 10²⁷ years for ⁷⁶Ge; LEGEND-1000 targets 10²⁸ years by the early 2030s.
-The Schechter-Valle black-box theorem (1982) guarantees that any observation of 0νββ implies a non-zero Majorana mass regardless of the underlying mechanism.

-**The Semi-Dirac Anisotropy (directional col(∂̸)/ker(∂̸)):** Semi-Dirac fermions disperse linearly along a given direction in momentum space and quadratically in the orthogonal direction, emerging at the critical point of a topological phase transition from semimetal to insulator wherein two Dirac cones coalesce.
-This is the directional col(∂̸)/ker(∂̸) partition: the massless linear direction is col(∂̸) (photon-like, propagating at the effective speed of light of the band structure); the massive quadratic direction is ker(∂̸) (matter-like, inertial, with finite effective mass).
-Semi-Dirac fermions were first observed within ZrSiS by Shao et al. (Physical Review X 14, 041057, 2024–2025), with the defining experimental signature being B^(2/3) cyclotron energy scaling with applied magnetic field.
+**The Semi-Dirac Anisotropy (directional col(∂̸)/ker(∂̸)):** Semi-Dirac fermions disperse linearly along a given direction in momentum space and quadratically in the orthogonal direction, emerging at the critical point of a topological phase transition from semimetal to insulator.
+The massless linear direction is col(∂̸); the massive quadratic direction is ker(∂̸).
+First observed in ZrSiS by Shao et al. (Physical Review X 14, 041057, 2024–2025), with defining experimental signature B^(2/3) cyclotron energy scaling.

-**The Chiral Vacuum (ker(∂̸) at the boundary):** The Heinzl–King–Mercuri-Baron result (Physical Review D 113, 036031, February 2026) demonstrates that QED vacuum under a circularly polarized background acquires definite handedness — a chiral medium in which the standard Heisenberg–Euler effective Lagrangian fails and must be supplemented by derivative corrections matched against the Hilbert series of higher-dimensional QED operators.
-This is the ker(∂̸) made directly measurable: the chiral handedness of the vacuum is the col(∂̸)/ker(∂̸) coupling, and the derivative corrections encode this coupling systematically.
+**The Chiral Vacuum (ker(∂̸) at the boundary):** The Heinzl–King–Mercuri-Baron result (Physical Review D 113, 036031, February 2026) demonstrates that QED vacuum under a circularly polarized background acquires definite handedness — a chiral medium in which the standard Heisenberg-Euler effective Lagrangian fails.
+This is the ker(∂̸) made directly measurable.

-**The Neutrino Mass Constraint:** The KATRIN Collaboration (Science, 2025) places the upper bound on the electron antineutrino mass at ≤ 0.45 eV from 259 days of tritium β-spectrum data.
-This bounds the Dirac mass contribution to the neutrino sector and constrains the seesaw scale M_R = m_D² / m_ν.
+**The Neutrino Mass Constraint:** The KATRIN Collaboration (Science, 2025) places the upper bound on the electron antineutrino mass at ≤ 0.45 eV from 259 days of tritium β-spectrum data, bounding the Dirac mass contribution and constraining the seesaw scale M_R = m_D² / m_ν.

 ---